T

 landmark

-A vast complex of palaces, churches, and gardens, this is the historical seat of Czech kings and presidents.
-Highlights include St. Vitus Cathedral, Old Royal Palace, and Golden Lane.
+A vast complex of palaces, churches, and gardens, Prague Castle is the largest ancient castle in the world.
+Explore St. Vitus Cathedral, the Old Royal Palace, and the Golden Lane.

 2. Midday